 Acadia National Park

 The first national park east of the Mississippi River is worth visiting alone so you can be among the first in the country to see the sunrise.
-The terrain here in Maine is much like what you’ll find along the Atlantic coastline—rocky shores, granite mountain peaks—and so are the wildlife, from white-tailed deer to bobcats to moose to peregrine falcons.
+The terrain here in Maine is much like what you’ll find along the Atlantic coastline—rocky shores, granite mountain peaks—and so are the wildlife, from white-tailed deer to bobcats to peregrine falcons.
 If you reach the summit of Cadillac Mountain, you’ll be standing on the highest point on the North Atlantic seaboard.
 After your hike, wind down the day with a stroll past the old homes and quaint shops of nearby Bar Harbor, a historic New England seaside town and big-time summer destination for America’s elite.